Tensor Factor Model Estimation by Iterative Projection: Simulation Study

+Configuration I satisfies Assumption~\ref{asmp:factor} since the rank $r_1$ and $r_2$ are fixed and the factor process is stationary.
+We performed three experiments under Configuration I for three purposes.

-Under Setting I, Figure \ref{fig-sim-rank1} shows the boxplot of the logarithm of the estimation errors with three choices of signal strengths and two choices of sample sizes for methods (i)-(ix).
+{\bf Experiment 1 under Configuration I.} We set the off-diagonal entries of the covariance matrices of the noise as $\psi_1=\psi_2=0.2$ and the AR coefficient of the factor time series as $\phi=0.8$, and vary the sample size $T=256, ~1024$ and signal strength $\lambda=1,2,~4$.
+Figure \ref{fig-sim-rank1} shows the boxplot of the logarithm of the estimation errors for methods (i)-(ix).
 The performance of the mixed algorithms (x)-(xi) is not shown because they are identical to the corresponding methods (v) and (vi), under the rank one setting when the same initialization is used.
 We use $h_0=1$ and $\hat r_2 =1$ in the process of the estimation.
 It can be seen easily from Figure~\ref{fig-sim-rank1} that UP, 1UP, and iUP are always the worst, showing the advantage of the methods that accommodate time series features and the disadvantage of neglecting temporal correlation.
-We will exclude UP, 1UP, and iUP from comparison under Settings II and III.
+We will exclude UP, 1UP, and iUP from comparison for the rest of the simulation.
 When the sample size is small and the signal is weak ($T=256$ and $\lambda=1$), none of the methods work well, though procedures using TIPUP work sometimes.
 When the sample size is not too small or the signal strength is not too weak (shown in all panels except for the top left one), one-step methods (1TIPUP and 1TOPUP) are better than the noniterative methods (TIPUP and TOPUP), and iterative methods (iTIPUP and iTOPUP) are in turn better than the one-step methods.
 When the sample size and signal strength increase, all methods perform better, but meanwhile the advantage of iterative methods over one-step methods and the advantage of one-step methods over initialization methods become smaller.
-When the sample size is large and signal is strong, the one-step methods are similar to the iterative methods after convergence.
+When the sample size is large and signal is strong, the one-step methods are similar to the iterative methods after convergence, corroborating Corollaries \ref{cor:itopup1} and \ref{cor:itipup1}.